I’ve been looking at the best low impact cardio machines that’ll improve fitness without straining knees, hips, other joints or even the wallet.

 Stair machine benefits

 If you’re given the go-ahead to use this machine, you will vastly improve your experience with the correct form and footwear.
-In fact, not wearing the right shoes for any exercise can cause issues to your knees.
+In fact, not wearing the right shoes for any exercise can cause issues with your knees.
 So be sure to shop around for the correct footwear before doing any activity.

 Stair climbing is a very low impact activity as you raise your feet and place them.